danielbodnar/awesome-stars/BY-LANG.md

 - [HospitalRun/hospitalrun](https://github.com/HospitalRun/hospitalrun) - Monorepo that holds all of HospitalRun's v2 projects.
 - [AMAI-GmbH/AI-Expert-Roadmap](https://github.com/AMAI-GmbH/AI-Expert-Roadmap) - Roadmap to becoming an Artificial Intelligence Expert in 2022
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
-- [Expensify/App](https://github.com/Expensify/App) - Welcome to New Expensify: a complete re-imagination of financial collaboration, centered around chat.
-Help us build the next generation of Expensify by sharing feedback and contributing to the code.
 - [sveltejs/svelte](https://github.com/sveltejs/svelte) - Cybernetically enhanced web apps
 - [its-a-feature/Mythic](https://github.com/its-a-feature/Mythic) - A collaborative, multi-platform, red teaming framework
 - [Semantic-Org/Semantic-UI](https://github.com/Semantic-Org/Semantic-UI) - Semantic is a UI component framework based around useful principles from natural language.